SYarmolenka/flat-json/README.md

   package.json
 ```

 There are two folders for working with json files: raw and result.
 In raw folder you should put your json files for handling.
 In result folder you will find handled json files after completion of handling command.
-Json files should be valid and have structure of array or object, otherwise we will get the same files or error.
+Json files should be valid and have structure of array or object, otherwise you will get the same files or error.

 ## Main commands: